 Message from the Chair, Maryam Zar

-Thank you all for staying engaged with us and I look forward to seeing you at our public Board meetings on the 2nd and 4th Thursday of each month – with exceptions in July (July 27th only), Aug (August 24th only), Nov & Dec.
+I thank you all for staying engaged with us and I look forward to seeing you at our public Board meetings on the 2nd and 4th Thursday of each month – with exceptions in July, Aug, Nov & Dec.

 Warmly, Maryam Zar